26th May 2021

 COP26 had to be postponed in 2020 due to the COVID-19 pandemic, so expectations have ratcheted up for this year’s event.
 As Prime Minister, a lot of eyes will be on Boris Johnson to ensure that the UK’s ambitions and actions are in sync with the science for preventing a 1.5°C global rise in temperatures – a target set out in the Paris Agreement.
 Questions have been raised about the feasibility of this target on our current ‘business as usual’ trajectory, so a great deal of work lies ahead to bring global commitments in line with the science.

 This post will explore common questions about COP26 and provide a general overview of what to expect from the summit.
+Another great resource worth exploring alongside this piece is Fiona Harvey’s COP26 explainer in The Guardian.

 What is the ‘Conference of the Parties’?